Saia v. New York: Facts of the case

-Saia, a minister of the Jehovah's Witnesses, obtained from the Lockport Chief of Police permission to use sound equipment mounted on his car to amplify lectures on religious subjects.
+Saia, a minister of the Jehovah's Witnesses, obtained from the Lockport, New York Chief of Police permission to use sound equipment mounted on his car to amplify lectures on religious subjects.
 The lectures were given at a fixed place in a public park on designated Sundays.
 When this permit expired, he applied for another one but was refused on the ground that complaints had been made.
 Saia nevertheless used his equipment as planned on four occasions, but without a permit.
 Fines and jail sentences were imposed, which were affirmed without opinion by the County Court for Niagara County and by the New York Court of Appeals.

 Prior history

 Saia was tried in Police Court for violations of the ordinance.
 It was undisputed that he used his equipment to amplify speeches in the park and that they were on religious subjects.
 Some witnesses testified that they were annoyed by the sound, though not by the content of the addresses; others were not disturbed by either.
 The court upheld the ordinance against the contention that it violated appellant's rights of freedom of speech, assembly, and worship under the Federal Constitution.
 Fines and jail sentences were imposed.
 His convictions were affirmed without opinion by the County Court for Niagara County and by the New York Court of Appeals, 297 N.Y.
 659, 76 N.E.2d 323.